Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: Introduction

 This work provides an interesting arena to investigate different scenarios of the clumpy inhomogeneous cosmology; at the same time, the method developed in this paper supplies a useful criterion to distinguish between GR and $f\left(R\right)$ modified gravity models on cosmological scales.

-This paper is structured as follows: in \prettyref{sec:background-cosmo} we briefly recall the background cosmology for a homogeneous and isotropic Universe, the FLRW geometry, and the Friedmann equations; in \prettyref{sec:f(R)-modified-gravity-JF} we introduce the $f\left(R\right)$ modified theories of gravity in the Jordan frame and the Hu-Sawicki model; in \prettyref{sec: LTB in GR} and \prettyref{sec:LTB-JF} we implement the cosmological dynamics to the $\Lambda$LTB model in GR and the LTB spherically symmetric solution as emerging in the Jordan frame of the $f\left(R\right)$ gravity, respectively; in \prettyref{sec:pert-approach-GR} we show our perturbation approach to study local inhomogeneities in the $\Lambda$LTB model, obtaining background and first-order perturbation solutions, while in \prettyref{sec:Perturbation-approach-JF} we proceed similarly for the $f\left(R\right)$ theories in the Jordan frame; lastly, we summarize our results and conclusions in \prettyref{sec:conclusions}.
+This paper is structured as follows: in \prettyref{sec:f(R)-modified-gravity-JF} we introduce the $f\left(R\right)$ modified theories of gravity in the Jordan frame and the Hu-Sawicki model; in \prettyref{sec: LTB in GR} and \prettyref{sec:LTB-JF} we implement the cosmological dynamics to the $\Lambda$LTB model in GR and the LTB spherically symmetric solution as emerging in the Jordan frame of the $f\left(R\right)$ gravity, respectively; in \prettyref{sec:pert-approach-GR} we show our perturbation approach to study local inhomogeneities in the $\Lambda$LTB model, obtaining background and first-order perturbation solutions, while in \prettyref{sec:Perturbation-approach-JF} we proceed similarly for the $f\left(R\right)$ theories in the Jordan frame; lastly, we summarize our results and conclusions in \prettyref{sec:conclusions}.

 We adopt the metric signature $\left(-,+,+,+\right)$ throughout the paper, and we use natural units for the speed of light $c=1$.
-We denote with $\chi\equiv8\,\pi\,G$ the Einstein constant, being $G$ is the gravitational Newton constant.
+We denote with $\chi\equiv8\,\pi\,G$ the Einstein constant, being $G$ the gravitational Newton constant.
 The components of the gravitational field equations are sometimes denoted with a pair of indices $\mu-\nu$, in which the indices $\mu,\nu=0,1,2,3$ move along the set of coordinates.